dominictarr/kv/readme.markdown

 by default, the stream is handled as newline seperated json.

 ```
+//server
 var kv = require('kv')('/tmp/kv')
+//client
+var kv = require('kv')('kv:') //this will be prefixed to keys when saving in localStorage.
 ```

 ### put a stream

 `opts` is optional. see [fs.createWriteStream](http://nodejs.org/api/fs.html#fs_fs_createreadstream_path_options)